Cellular Blackspots

 There are several ways you can identify blackspots:

-You and your colleagues will usually have a great deal of local knowledge to draw on, which provides a rough idea of where you don’t have mobile reception.
+1. Draw on local knowledge - you and your colleagues will usually have a great deal of local knowledge, which provides a rough idea of where you don’t have mobile reception.
 That’s a great starting point and should be drawn upon when planning your implementation and your blackspot risk mitigation strategy, but this isn’t reliable enough for you to form a full understanding of your exposure.

-The second step involves reviewing the coverage map from your network operator (in Smartrak’s case, we use Telstra in Australia and Vodafone in New Zealand).
+2. Review your network operator's coverage map (in Smartrak’s case, we use Telstra in Australia and One NZ in New Zealand).
 You can rely on these to provide an accurate picture of whether you will have issues with blackspots.

 While identifying blackspots is important, it’s only the first step of the journey.
 You now have to come up with a way of dealing with them.
 There are no silver bullets in addressing blackspots, but the good news is there are a number of ways you can reduce the risk your employees face when working in areas of poor telecommunication coverage.